Frequently asked questions (FAQ)

 How far away is the host family from school and how much time do students spend with the family?

-In Bournemouth our host families live an average of 30 minutes bus ride away from school.
-A few are in a walking distance to school and some live further, but no longer than 45 minutes bus ride away from school.
-In Bournemouth, the costs for public transport are not included.
+In Bournemouth our host families live an average of 20 minutes bus ride away from school.
+A few families live withing walking distance of the school and some live further away, however not more than a 45-minute bus ride away.
+In Bournemouth, the cost for public transport is not included.

-In Biarritz our families live in Biarritz, Bayonne and Anglet, up to max.
+In Biarritz our host families live in either in Biarritz, Bayonne or Anglet, up to max.
 60 minutes bus ride away from school.
-On average, students need 30 minutes to get to school.
+On average, students take 30 minutes to get to school.
 In Biarritz, the local bus pass is provided for the duration of the stay.

 Students have breakfast and dinner in their host family, they also get a packed lunch.
-As they have lessons in the mornings and activities in the afternoons and evenings, they do not spend a lot of time with their host families.
+As they have lessons in the mornings and activities in the afternoons and evenings, they usually do not spend a lot of time at home.

 When do we receive the information about the host family?

-Information about the homestay provider is normally sent to you 7 to 10 days prior to arrival together with the travel documents.
-You receive a detailed overview about the family including their contact details, the family members and how to get to school and back.
+Information about the homestay provider will be sent to you 7 to 10 days prior to arrival together with the travel documents.
+You will receive detailed information including the family’s contact details, information about the family members and instructions on how to get to school and back.

 In some of our student residences we only have single rooms available.
 Here, we can place friends next to each other if they are of the same sex.
-In Biarritz, Hohensolms and Teignmouth we have multi-bedded rooms in residence and in Biarritz and Bournemouth we have twin rooms in homestay.
+In Biarritz and Hohensolms we have multi-bedded rooms in residence and in Biarritz and Bournemouth we have twin rooms in homestay.
 Here, we can place girls together with girls and boys together with boys.

 If your child wishes to be accommodated with his/her friend(s) please let us know at least 4 weeks prior to arrival by sending an email to email@example.com.